ubc-subbots/software-start-here/README.md

 * [VS Code](https://code.visualstudio.com/) (strenuous setup but very powerful IDE)

 ### Minor troubleshooting
 * If you get: "docker: Error response from daemon: Conflict.
-The container name "/ubc_subbots" is already in use by container "ba09d34e252debcbbff86e893e2396195996d24a7aa4be900e704f67091e0a20".
+The container name "/ubc_subbots" is already in use by container "<hash>".
 You have to remove (or rename) that container to be able to reuse that name.
 See 'docker run --help'."
 Run `docker rm ubc_subbots`